ITJesse/NeteaseMusicPlugin-iOS/README.md

 1. Delete the `Run Script` in the `Build Phases`.
 2. Build.
 3. Unpack the ipa and inject the NeteaseMusicPlugin-iOs.dylib into the binary file.
-4. Pack an resign the ipa using your developer account.
+4. Repack and resign the ipa using your developer account.
 (Do not change the bundle id.)
 5. Install to your device.
 6. Have fun!